trailblazer/trailblazer.github.io/gems/representable/upgrading-guide.md

 For dynamic options like `:instance` or `:getter` we used to expose a positional API like `instance: ->(fragment, options)` where every option has a slightly different signature.
 Even worse, for `collection`s this would result in a differing signature plus an index like `instance: ->(fragment, index, options)`.

 From Representable 2.4 onwards, only one argument is passed in for all options with an identical, easily memoizable API.
+Note that the old signatures will print deprecation warnings, but still work.

 For parsing, this is as follows (`:instance` is just an example).